Kenward Elmslie: Life and career

-Kenward Gray Elmslie was born to William and Constance Pulitzer in Manhattan on April 27, 1929.
-His father was a tutor who met his mother, the youngest child of Joseph Pulitzer while working as a tutor for her siblings.
-He spent his childhood in Colorado Springs, Colorado and Washington, D.C.
+Kenward Gray Elmslie was born to William Gray Elmslie and Constance Pulitzer in Manhattan on April 27, 1929.
+His father was a tutor who met his mother, the youngest child of Joseph Pulitzer, while working as a tutor for her siblings.
+He spent his childhood in Colorado Springs, Colorado, and Washington, D.C.
 He attended St. Mark's School in Southborough, Massachusetts, and graduated from Harvard in 1950 with a B.A. in literature.
 He relocated to Cleveland to work as an intern at Karamu House, where there was an interracial theatre group.
 There he met lyricist John Latouche (1914-1956).
 At Latouche's invitation, Elmslie relocated back to New York in 1952 to live with him.
 In 1953 the couple bought a farmhouse in Calais, Vermont.
 Elmslie collaborated with Latouche on some of his lyrics, including (uncredited) the lyric of "On the Waterfront," with music by Leonard Bernstein, and "Backer's Audition," for "The Littlest Revue".

 Latouche died of heart failure in the house in Calais in August, 1956.
 Elmslie kept the property, which served as his summer home for the rest of his life and, beginning during the 1970s, as the office for Elmslie's Z Press.

 Elmslie's first work performed was the lyrics of the spring varsity show during his senior year at St. Mark's, his preparatory school.
 He began his career collaborating with composers for operas and musicals in an attempt to bring a contemporary style to classical theater.
 Among his theatrical works are adaptations of Truman Capote's novel The Grass Harp and Lola, both projects in collaboration with Claibe Richardson.
 Truman Capote first granted Elmslie and Richardson the rights to make a musical of his novella in 1963, but it was not produced until 1971, and lasted only seven performances.
 A cast album was issued in 1972.